 Explore Past Issues

-The Spring 2024 issue of Insights @ Center for Emerging Markets brings together researchers from Northeastern University and the broader global academic community to explore a diverse set of topics including sustainability, trade policy, supply chains, family business and global leadership in emerging markets.
+The Spring 2024 issue of Insights @ Center for Emerging Markets brings together researchers from Northeastern University and the broader global academic community to explore a diverse set of topics including sustainability, trade policy, supply chains, family business, and global leadership in emerging markets.
 These topics shed light on sustainable growth opportunities in emerging markets and the pivotal roles that both regional and multinational firms play in supporting that growth.

-Read the fourth issue of Insights @ Center for Emerging Markets, bringing together researchers from Northeastern University and the broader global academic community to explore the topic of sustainability and Corporate Social Responsibility in emerging markets.
+Read the fourth issue of Insights @ Center for Emerging Markets and explore sustainability and Corporate Social Responsibility in emerging markets.
 Understanding these concepts enables managers and policymakers to make ethical decisions, safeguard long-term business success, and effectively handle the unique socio-environmental contexts of these key growth areas.

 Read the second issue of Insights @ Center for Emerging Markets, bringing together researchers from the fields of corporate governance, accounting, entrepreneurship, international business, and legal studies to explore topics such as corruption in transition economies, how blockchain is modernizing global supply chains, and the impact of developmental assistance on entrepreneurship.